 Net assets without donor restrictions - Net assets that are not subject to donor-imposed restrictions and may be expended for any purpose in performing the primary objectives of the Foundation.
 The Foundation's board may designate assets without restrictions for specific operational purposes from time to time.
-Total net assets without donor restrictions as of December 31, 2021 and 2020 were \$10,126,606 and \$8,257,967, respectively.
+Total net assets without donor restrictions as of December 31, 2022 and 2021 were \$11,275,347 and \$10,126,606, respectively.

 Net assets with donor restrictions - Net assets subject to stipulations imposed by donors, and grantors.
 Some donor restrictions are temporary in nature; those restrictions will be met by actions of the Foundation or by the passage of time.
 Other donor restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity.
-Total net assets with donor restrictions as of December 31, 2021 and 2020 were \$0 and \$487,316, respectively.
+There were no net assets with donor restrictions as of December 31, 2022 and December 31, 2021.